Nexmo/station/_tutorials/sending-whatsapp-messages-with-messages-api.md

 ## Send a WhatsApp message

 Please note that free form text messages can only be sent when a customer sends a message to the business first.
 The business has up to 24 hours from the last moment the customer messages to send a free form message back.
-After that period a MTM needs to be used.
+After that period a WhatsApp Template (MTM) needs to be used.

+If you have not received a message from the customer you will need to send a WhatsApp Template (MTM) before sending a message.
+You can learn more about this in [Understanding WhatsApp Messaging](/messages/concepts/whatsapp).

+If you want to see the code for sending a WhatsApp Template you can view the [Sending a WhatsApp Template](/messages/building-blocks/send-whatsapp-template) building block.

 Key | Description
 -- | --